• Skip to main content

 Baked Oatmeal Cups Stacked

 This is one of those staple recipes.
 Nothing trendy.
-Nothing really unique – just a simple answer to breakfast.
+Nothing really unique – just a simple answer to breakfast or addition to your snack options.

 Baked Oatmeal Cups Ingredients